 Katandra School is a special education setting for primary aged students who have an intellectual disability, we were successful in winning the 2015 Victorian Education Excellence Awards Inclusive Education Award Winner in a train-the-trainer style program for the Katandra Project.
+This has formed the basis of the revised Katandra Project 2.0.

 - Purpose – to increase the confidence and capacity of teachers to support students with additional needs enrolled in mainstream schools.